89rat/pqshield-api/VIRAL_LAUNCH_PRESENTATION_SCRIPT.md

 "What if I told you that in the next 10 years, every password, every encryption key, every digital secret you have will be completely useless?
 Quantum computers are coming, and they will break every security system we rely on today.
 But what if protecting yourself could be as addictive as your favorite mobile game?"

-**[SLIDE 2: PQShield Logo with Gaming Elements]**
+**[SLIDE 2: PQ359 Logo with Gaming Elements]**

 "Ladies and gentlemen, welcome to the quantum security revolution.
-I'm here to introduce PQShield - the world's first gamified quantum-resistant security platform that turns cybersecurity into the most engaging game you'll ever play."
+I'm here to introduce PQ359 - the world's first gamified quantum-resistant security platform that turns cybersecurity into the most engaging game you'll ever play."

 ## 🎯 **PROBLEM STATEMENT (60 seconds)**